-- 1. Push the antenna module (white cable) through its slot on the back panel of the chassis. - 2.
+- 1. Push the antenna module (white cable) though the slot the chassis. - 2.
 Align the screw hole and captive screw on the antenna module (white cable) to the screw holes on the chassis. - 3.
 Tighten the captive screw that secures the antenna module (white cable) to the back panel of the chassis. - 4.
 Replace the screw (M3x3) that secures the antenna module (white cable) to the chassis. - 5.
 Route the antenna cable through the routing guides on the chassis and system board.